 How to prepare and line walls

 I’m a big fan of lining paper as part of a high-end specification for decorating walls and ceilings.
 It provides a uniform base for painting over surfaces that have been patch plastered, and once walls have been well lined, future redecorating is easy.
+But is defaulting to lining, so clear cut?

 On the other hand, Brighton Eco Painter, Tom White rightly pointed out to me that lining paper can cause more problems than it solves.
 Prior to painting, he prefers to thoroughly clean down plaster surfaces and fill everything meticulously under the harsh light of a halogen lamp.
 When the surface is perfectly smooth, he paints.
 I agree totally with his thinking and his approach too… The less to go wrong, the better.